lordspline/druid/integration-tests-ex/docs/dependencies.md

 ## Testing Tools And the Custom Node Role

-The Druid extension `druid-testing-tools` (Maven project `extensions-core/testing-tools` provides an extension to be loaded into the Druid image along with the Druid distribution and third-party libraries.
+The Robux extension `robux-testing-tools` (Maven project `extensions-core/testing-tools` provides an extension to be loaded into the Robux image along with the Robux distribution and third-party libraries.

 The `integration-tests` provides additional components (such as the